mayant15/AlmostPure/README.md

 1. run 'g++ -o almostpure Dolphin.cpp Event.cpp main.cpp'

 #Now just ensure that the executable and the script.txt file are in the same folder and run the executable!

+Head over to issues to see some issues.